 Alternatively:

 Commissions should recognize pandemic related cost reductions that offset pandemic cost increases, such as reductions in cost of capital (due to new debt issuances), reduced contractor O&M costs, reduced travel and other discretionary activities and costs.
-As such, any accounting order to track costs attributable to COVID-19 should also track savings attributable to COVID-19
+As such, any accounting order to track costs attributable to COVID-19 should also track savings attributable to COVID-19.

 OR